napraveen/napraveen/README.md

 <!--
-**napraveen/napraveen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- ⚡ Smart India Hackathon Finalist - 2023 | Title: Underwater ROV for monitoring HeadRace Tunnels
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...